chimpwizards-wand/spell-model/README.md

 WAND is concentrated to facilitate the developers burden while working with multiples repositories for an application

->Our opinion
-We discourage the use of monorepos and prefer independent repositories per component.
+>We discourage the use of monorepos and prefer independent repositories per component.

 ## Get started